Entertainment-Celebrations-Meeting Places

 Rose House on Gay Street (established soon after the Revolutionary War by John Hart, a German resident) and at one time hosted many of Maryland’s prominent citizens.
 The second owner, William H. Rose gave it its’ reputation and many of the Holliday Street Theater actors would stop at the Rose House.
 Daniel Webster made the Rose House his headquarters when in Baltimore.
 Had an exclusive patronage between 1820 and 1850, when at that time seafaring men took the place of the local celebrities.
 The building was demolished to make room for Municipal Plaza.

-Raine's Hall, Comer of Baltimore Street and Post Office Avenue, has a seating capacity of 600 and rents for Concerts, Lectures, &c., at $25 to $30 per night.
-Apply at Office of German Correspondent, Corner of Baltimore Street and Post Office Avenue.
+Raine's Hall, Comer of Baltimore Street and Post Office Avenue (now the site of the War Memorial Building), had a seating capacity of 600 and rented for Concerts, Lectures, &c., at $25 to $30 per night.
+[Apply at Office of German Correspondent, Corner of Baltimore Street and Post Office Avenue.]

 Schützen Parks